SharePoint/sp-dev-docs/docs/sp-add-ins-modernize/sp-add-in-modernize.md

   * [From SharePoint Add-in model Workflow Apps to Microsoft Power Automate](./From-Workflow-Apps-to-Power-Automate.md)
   * [Publishing modern SharePoint applications on Microsoft AppSource](./Publishing-modern-SharePoint-apps-on-AppSource.md)

-If some essential guidance is not included, please open an issue at the [SharePoint developer documentation](https://aka.ms/spdev-issues) and we will try to help you as fast as possible with your specific question.
+If some essential guidance isn't included, open an issue at the [SharePoint developer documentation](https://aka.ms/spdev-issues) and we'll help you as fast as possible with your specific question.